BSU-Spatial-Data-in-R/self-reflection-final/README.md

 4. Save the changes and make your first commit!

-5. Render the document to html (you should now have at least 3 files in the repository: Readme.md, self-reflection-1-xx.qmd, and self-reflection-1-xx.html).
+5. Render the document to html (you should now have at least 3 files in the repository: Readme.md, self-reflection-final-xx.qmd, and self-reflection-final-xx.html).
 Commit these changes and push them to the repository on GitHub.
 You should see the files there when you go to github.com.

 ## Questions